 - Control electronics with precision power supplies.
 Traceable calibration.

-The 15 cm integrating sphere is coated with ODP97 (Bariumsulfate), offers monitor detector and a 38.1 mm entrance optic.
+The 30 cm integrating sphere is coated with ODP97 (Bariumsulfate), offers monitor detector and a 63.5 mm entrance optic.
 Other configurations are possible on request.
-See drawing in the download section.

-A RGBW LED is used as a light source The LEDs can be operated individually and together.
-E.g. a RGB LEDs is support on request for fullfilling the specifications of the EMVA 1288 standard of the European Machine Vision Association.
+In the light sources are different LEDs and a tungston light source integrated.
+The LEDs can be operated individually and together.
+E.g. a RGB LEDs is support on request for fulfilling the specifications of the EMVA 1288 standard of the European Machine Vision Association.
 The dynamic range of LEDs in CW operation is relatively low.
 The integrating sphere light source therefore offers, in addition to the current setting, a aperture for intensity adjustment with constant LED current.
 Standard is a manual variable aperture, remote control is possible on request.

 Short and long term luminance stability

 For the best possible short-term and long-term stability of the luminance, the LEDs are operated in current mode.
-In addition, the intensity is measured by a PD-11 Monitor Detector.
+In addition, the intensity is measured by a monitor detector.
 The LED control and regulation is done by the optional control electronics.
 It offers four precision power supplies as well as a touch-screen display and RS232, USB and Ethernet interfaces for manual or remote operation.
 Same is given for the tungston lamp.

-The luminance calibration of the uniform light source is carried out in Gigahertz Optik‘s ISO 17025 GmbH calibration laboratory for optical radiation measurements.
+The luminance calibration of the uniform light source is carried out in Gigahertz-Optik‘s calibration laboratory for optical radiation measurements.
 In addition to the calibration of luminance, the spectral radiance and luminance distributions are confirmed in the calibration certificate.